sarbal/R_course/lessons/primer.md

 # Part 2: MoRe
 R is great for data analysis.
-This next part will go over how to read in data, some basic manipulations, and then visualization!
+This next part will go over how to read in data, do some basic manipulations, and then visualize the results!

 ## Reading in data
 - Depending on the format, there are multiple ways to input data into R